Malcolm Gaskill

 Malcolm John Gaskill FRHistS (born 22 April 1967) is an English academic historian and writer on crime, magic, witchcraft, spiritualism, and the supernatural.
 Gaskill was a professor in the history department of the University of East Anglia from 2011 until 2020, when he retired from teaching to give more time to writing.
+In recent years, he has been interested in the history of war and memory, often seen from a personal angle.

 Early life

 Born in Suffolk, Gaskill grew up in Kent.
-He was educated at Rainham Mark Grammar School and Robinson College, Cambridge, reading History and graduating Ph.D. with a thesis on early modern England supervised by Keith Wrightson.
+He was educated at Rainham Mark Grammar School and Robinson College, Cambridge, where he read History.
+He was subsequently awarded a PhD at Jesus College, Cambridge, with a thesis on attitudes to crime in early modern England supervised by Keith Wrightson.

 Career

 Gaskill was briefly at Keele University as a lecturer for the year 1993–1994, and then at Queen’s University Belfast for the next academic year, before spending four years at Anglia Ruskin University.
 After that, he joined Churchill College, Cambridge, as a fellow and as Director of History Studies.
 In 2007, he transferred as a lecturer to the School of History of the University of East Anglia, where he was appointed as a professor in 2011.

 In 2010, he was a visiting fellow in North American studies at the British Library, while researching his book Between Two Worlds.